-We are committed to the principle that class attendance and engagement with instructional content are an essential part of the student's educational journey.
+We are committed to the principle that class attendance and engagement with instructional content are essential to the student's educational journey.
 Attendance is mandatory in all courses.
 Failure to post attendance for 30 days may result in either course failure or withdrawal from Ancora High School.